IngAndresGutierrez/weelo-challenge/README.md

 Go to `docs` folder.
 Open `index.html` file into favorite browser for show all components information.

+In the project directory, you can run:

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running unit tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+In the project directory, you can run:

+### `yarn test:coverage`

+launches unit test with coverage

+In the project directory, you can run:

+### `yarn cypress`

+Launches test end to end with `cypress`

 ## Available Scripts